ExtensionWorks/grasshopper/README.md

 ## Overview
 This is a Zendesk App for connecting Zendesk to WooCommerce.
 When viewing a ticket inside of Zendesk Grasshoppper will pull the customers order details from WooCommerce and display this in a beautiful widget inside of your Zendesk console in the sidebar area.

-You may sort the customer order summary information using any of the column headings in the generated table (hover over the appopriate heading to reveal the sorting arrows).
+You may sort the customer order summary information using any of the column headings in the generated table (hover over the appropriate heading to reveal the sorting arrows).

 ## Documentation
 See https://help.extensionworks.com/hc/communities/public/topics/200114903 for detailed documentation or troubleshooting.